fieryhenry/battlecats/README.md

 A debug APK can be found in the artifacts section of the [Build APK](https://github.com/fieryhenry/battlecats/actions/workflows/build-apk.yml) workflow.
-This APK is built from the latest code in the `main` branch and so might not be working properly.
+This APK is built from the latest code in the `master` branch and so might not be working properly.

 ## Building the APK yourself